-Chapleau PUC submitted its 2012 Annual Report on September 30, 2012 which summarized the CDM activities undertaken by Chapleau PUC for the January 1, 2012 to December 31, 2012 period.
+Bluewater Power submitted its 2012 Annual Report on September 30th, 2013 which summarized the CDM activities undertaken by Bluewater Power for the January 1, 2012 to December 31, 2012 period.
 The OEB's 2012 CDM Results report identified that the majority of LDCs achieved close to 20% of their net peak demand (MW) target from their 2012 results.
+However, LDCs generally advised the Board that meeting their peak demand (MW) target would be a challenge and that a shortfall should be expected.